SMART Goals for Technology Project Managers

 SMART stands for:

-By asking focused questions relevant to each SMART component, the project manager can ensure that the needs of the business are documented and communicated in terms understood by all stakeholders.
-It creates a unified business administration activity that encompasses business requirements, technical capabilities and effective project management.
+By asking focused questions relevant to each SMART component, the project manager can ensure that business needs are documented and communicated in terms understood by all stakeholders.
+The project manager should continue to ask questions until the deliverable requirements are defined accurately.
+Be aware that a single deliverable often decomposes into multiple distinct requirements, and each one should be documented as its own line item.

 Specific

-We require that the stakeholder provide SPECIFIC definitions of their requirements.
-The project manager clarifies the requirements through a process of progressive elaboration.
-Remember that a single requirements deliverable may decompose into multiple work breakdown structure (WBS) tasks, each one possibly requiring its own distinct resource.
-The project manager must continually ask probing questions that force the sponsor to identify exactly what is desired.
-Without specific definition of the deliverable, delivery is impossible.
+The stakeholder should provide specific definitions of their requirements.
+The project manager clarifies requirements through progressive elaboration.
+A single deliverable may decompose into multiple work breakdown structure tasks, each requiring distinct resources.
+Without a specific definition of the deliverable, delivery is impossible.

 Measurable

-Once defined, the requirements team must ensure that the requirement is MEASURABLE.
-This metric can relate to the bottom line, sales, performance improvements, or virtually any other aspect of the business that is quantifiable.
-There must be a method of determining when that requirement has been met.
-The project manager must define this measurement clearly in terms that all parties understand.
+Once defined, the requirement must be measurable.
+The metric can relate to revenue, cost, performance, reliability, quality, risk reduction, or compliance.
+There must be a method of determining when the requirement has been met, stated clearly in terms all parties understand.

 Achievable

-One critical aspect of any requirement is that it must be ACHIEVABLE.
-If a goal or requirement is unachievable with reasonable resources, then the purpose of that goal or requirement is questionable.
-An unachievable requirement may result from lack of understanding the goal or the capabilities of the organization and project team.
-While unachievable requirements are questionable, some requirements that are unachievable in the present may become feasible in the future.
+A requirement must be achievable.
+If a goal is unachievable with reasonable resources, then its purpose is questionable.
+An unachievable requirement may result from misunderstanding the goal or overestimating the organization’s capability.
+Some requirements that are unachievable today may become feasible later, but they should be treated explicitly as future-state items rather than immediate commitments.

 Realistic